 Welcome to my site:

 Other facts: I’m married to my high school sweetheart, Cecil.
 He’s a lawyer and gives great advice for writing.
 However, watching legal dramas with him is like watching medical dramas with a doctor.
-(Note: The legal process that takes place in two minutes in Suits might take months in real life.)
+(Warning: The legal process that takes place in two minutes in Suits might take months in real life.)
 For many years we lived with an extremely opinionated corgi who ran the household with the strength of her personality and the fuzziness of her big ears.
-She’s gone but I’m convinced her ghosts still patrols the front windows.
+She’s gone but I’m convinced her ghost still patrols the front windows.
 And finally, although I’m landlocked here in the Ozarks, I spend as much as time as possible on a sailboat on Lake Superior—my dream is to live on the boat someday.